 - An old toothbrush

-- Laundry detergent
+- Laundry detergent (homemade or store-bought)

-(Note: If your washing machine doesn’t have a pause option, you can easily soak the shirt in a bucket or your sink instead!)
+- Allow the shirt to soak in the sudsy water for 30 minutes to an hour, then resume and complete the wash cycle.
+(If your washing machine doesn’t have a pause option, you can easily soak the shirt in a bucket or your sink instead!)

 Once the wash cycle is finished, your shirt collar will be stain-free! :-)

-1. Scrub Your Neck
+1. Wash Your Neck Thoroughly

 2. Hair First, Shirt Second

-3. Use Baby Powder
+3. Apply A Powder

-4. Use Sweat Pads
+4. Try Sweat Pads